artem-ogre/CDT/README.md

 - Supports three ways of removing outer triangles:
     - `eraseSuperTriangle`: produce a convex-hull
     - `eraseOuterTriangles`: remove all outer triangles until a boundary defined by constraint edges
-    - `eraseOuterTrianglesAndHoles`: remove triangles outside outer-most boundary, then continue growing until next boundary, triangles after the second boundary are holes.
-The process continues untill all triangles are processed.
-Handles recursive 'island-in-a-hole' topologies.
+    - `eraseOuterTrianglesAndHoles`: remove outer triangles and automatically detected holes.
+Starts from super-triangle and traverses triangles until outer boundary.
+Triangles outside outer boundary will be removed.
+Then traversal continues until next boundary.
+Triangles between two boundaries will be kept.
+Traversal to next boundary continues (this time removing triangles).
+Stops when all triangles are traversed.

 - Uses William C. Lenthe's implementation of robust orientation and in-circle geometric predicates: https://github.com/wlenthe/GeometricPredicates.

 - Optionally depends on Boost for rtree